MTCWestAppDev/aks-secure-baseline/06-gitops.md

    :warning: At this point two important steps are happening:

       * The `az aks get-credentials` command will be fetch a `kubeconfig` containing references to the AKS cluster you have created earlier.
       * To _actually_ use the cluster you will need to authenticate.
 For that, run any `kubectl` commands which at this stage will prompt you to authenticate against Azure Active Directory.
-You can provide the "bu0001a0008-admin" account you assign as cluster admin in your Azure AD tenant.For example, run the following command:
+You can provide the "bu0001a0008-admin" account you assign as cluster admin in your Azure AD tenant.
+For example, run the following command:

    ```bash
    kubectl get nodes